TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/02 - Tosca Commander 15.2 Patch 5.md

 ![](./img/commander-update-service.png)

-Next is the Tricentis Vision AI engine, for this demonstration this wi
+Next is the Tricentis Vision AI engine, for this demonstration this will be disabled.

 ![](./img/commander-vission-ai.png)

+Lastly you will see the Summary page.
+Here we will click on the install button and let Tosca Commander be installed to the local machine.

 ![](./img/commander-install.png)